Skip to main content

 View this video to learn about sewer overflows, the history of the problem and what we're doing about it.

-A sewer overflow is when sewage from the sanitary and combined collection systems overflows to the environment.
-It is often a result of the sewers being too full - typically because of excessive groundwater and stormwater entering the sewer system during heavy rains or rapid snowmelt.
+A sewer overflow occurs when sewage from the sanitary and combined collection systems overflows into the environment.
+It is often caused by the sewers being too full, typically because excessive groundwater and stormwater enter the system during heavy rains or rapid snowmelt.

-Some of this extra water is collected on purpose, by combined sewers.
-Some of it comes from leaky pipes and maintenance holes and illegally-connected sump pumps, foundation drains and roof downspouts.
+Some of this extra water is collected on purpose by combined sewers.
+Some of it comes from leaky pipes and maintenance holes, illegally connected sump pumps, foundation drains, and roof downspouts.

 The majority of sewer overflows that occur in the city of Kingston are due to inherited combined sewers – sewers that collect both sewage and stormwater runoff.
 These are referred to more specifically as "combined sewer overflows" or CSOs.

-Overflows of sewage ultimately make it to the environment.
+Overflows of sewage ultimately reach the environment.
 When the overflow reaches the lake or river, it contributes pollutants to the environment.
-This is not only damaging to the environment itself, but also to the health and safety of the flora and fauna that use or live in the water.
-Typically what overflows from the system is combined sewage, or in other words, sewage that has been highly diluted by stormwater.
+This is damaging not only to the environment itself but also to the health and safety of the flora and fauna that use or live in the water.
+Typically, what overflows from the system is combined sewage, or in other words, sewage that has been highly diluted by stormwater.

 Why not just stop them?

-Wastewater system operators do not have control over when and where overflows happen.
-The ability for a sewer to overflow, and the structures that allow it to happen, are inherited through the evolution of sewage collection.
+Wastewater system operators do not have control over when and where overflows occur.
+The ability for a sewer to overflow and the structures that allow it to happen are inherited through the evolution of sewage collection.
 This is the case in almost all cities in Canada and abroad.

 What are the solutions?

-There are a number of technical solutions available to reduce and eliminate overflows.
-While Utilities Kingston uses these approaches where it makes sense, a recent update to Pollution Prevention and Control Plans has directed us to focus on source control strategies as the preferred path towards sewage overflow reduction.
+There are several technical solutions available to reduce and eliminate overflows.
+While Utilities Kingston uses these approaches where they make sense, a recent update to Pollution Prevention and Control Plans has directed us to focus on source control strategies as the preferred path toward sewage overflow reduction.

 Here are the general categories to address sewer overflows over the long term:

-• Source control strategies focus on implementing measures to keep the storm- and groundwater out of the sanitary sewer in the first place by controlling at the source.
-Options include separating sewers, reducing ‘extraneous flow’ and eliminating illegally-connected sources (both private and public).
+• Source control strategies focus on implementing measures to keep storm and groundwater out of the sanitary sewer by controlling at the source.
+Options include separating sewers, reducing ‘extraneous flow’, and eliminating illegally connected sources (both private and public).
 In terms of effectiveness, it's been estimated during Pollution Prevention and Control Planning that if all combined sewers in the city were replaced with separated sewers, the majority of overflows would be eliminated.

 The Water and Wastewater Master Plan details projects to the year 2036 that have been identified as required to reduce sewer overflow volume and continue to work towards Utilities Kingston’s goal of “virtual elimination” of combined sewer overflows.
 View the recommended sewer overflow reduction projects in Table 1-5.

-• End-of-pipe strategies focus on capturing overflows just before they discharge to the environment, temporarily storing the sewage and then discharging it back to the system when the event passes and capacity is available again.
-Typically, this means the construction of large storage tanks on the waterfront.
+• End-of-pipe strategies focus on capturing overflows just before they discharge to the environment, temporarily storing the sewage, and then discharging it back to the system when the event passes and capacity is available again.
+Typically, this means building large storage tanks on the waterfront.

 What is Utilities Kingston doing about it?